PURL: Safe and Effective Sanitization of Link Decoration: Introduction

 \section{Introduction}

-Privacy-focused browsers and browser extensions are actively cracking down on new and emerging online tracking techniques.
-Mainstream browsers already block or will soon block all third-party cookies \cite{safari-default-cookie, firefox-cookie-policy, GooglePrivacySandbox}.
-Privacy-focused browsers now even deploy countermeasures against browser fingerprinting \cite{webkit-fingerprinting, firefox-fingerprinting, brave-privacy-updates}.
-Online tracking continues to evolve and devise new tracking techniques that are able to bypass existing privacy-enhancing tools \cite{Sanchez2021JourneyToCookies, ChenACM2021CookieSwapParty, fouad2022my, Munir23CookieGraphArxiv}.

-Existing privacy-enhancing tools usually aim to mitigate specific types of tracking (e.g., third-party cookies, first-party cookies, email addresses, canvas fingerprinting, AudioContext fingerprinting, CNAME cloaking) \cite{Englehardt16OpenWPMCCS,Dao2021CNAMECloaking,ChenACM2021CookieSwapParty,Englehardt18EmailPETS}.
-Our key insight is that trackers need to exfiltrate information (e.g., user/device identifiers) from the client- to server-side regardless of what type of tracking is employed.
-Therefore, we contend that a promising orthogonal approach to anti-tracking is to detect and block exfiltration of tracking information in network requests.
+Web browsers and browser extensions are actively cracking down on new and emerging online tracking techniques.
+For example, almost all mainstream web browsers now already block or will soon block third-party cookies~\cite{safari-default-cookie, firefox-cookie-policy, GooglePrivacySandbox} and some privacy-focused browsers even deploy countermeasures against emerging tracking techniques, such as browser fingerprinting \cite{webkit-fingerprinting, firefox-fingerprinting, brave-privacy-updates}.
+In response, online trackers continue to evolve and devise innovative tracking techniques that can bypass existing privacy-enhancing countermeasures \cite{Sanchez2021JourneyToCookies, ChenACM2021CookieSwapParty, fouad2022my, Munir23CookieGraphArxiv}.
+The key limitation of existing privacy-enhancing tools is that they aim to mitigate specific types of tracking (e.g., third-party cookies, first-party cookies, email addresses, canvas fingerprinting, AudioContext fingerprinting, CNAME cloaking) \cite{Englehardt16OpenWPMCCS,Dao2021CNAMECloaking,ChenACM2021CookieSwapParty,Englehardt18EmailPETS}.
+This approach works reasonably well to protect against known forms of tracking but fails against new or unknown forms of tracking, which routinely emerge from time to time~\cite{bounce-tracking-privacycg,bahrami2022fp,Sanchez2021JourneyToCookies,Munir23CookieGraphArxiv}.